Sailor Mouth: Reception

-Criticism and controversies
+Controversy

-According to a report titled Wolves in Sheep's Clothing, which documents the increase in potentially violent, profane, and sexual content in children's programming, the Parents Television Council, a watchdog media group, critics, and fans believed the SpongeBob SquarePants episode "Sailor Mouth" was an implicit attempt to promote and satirize use of profanity among children.
-The episode originally aired during the 2001–02 television season, ironically the season in which the PTC named SpongeBob SquarePants among the best programs on cable television, but the report cited a repeat broadcast of this episode from 2005 to prove its point that it promoted use of profanity among children.
-In a later report, several members of the PTC listed "Sailor Mouth" as an example of how levels of profane, sexual, and violent activity has increased in children's television programming.
-Nickelodeon, in response to the incident, said "It's sad and a little desperate that they stooped to literally putting profane language in the mouths of our characters to make a point.
+In 2006, a content analysis report by the Parents Television Council, a watchdog media group alleged that the SpongeBob SquarePants episode "Sailor Mouth" was an implicit attempt to promote and satirize use of profanity among children, highlighting a 2005 repeat broadcast of the episode.
+The group's members also cited the episode as an example of how levels of profane, sexual, and violent activity have increased in children's television programming.
+The episode originally aired during the 2001–2002 television season, ironically the season in which the PTC named SpongeBob SquarePants among the best programs on cable television.
+Nickelodeon, in response to the report, said "It's sad and a little desperate that they stooped to literally putting profane language in the mouths of our characters to make a point.
 Has the FCC looked at this?"
 Richard Huff of the New York Daily News criticized the report for misinterpreting "Sailor Mouth" over its intent to satirize profanity implicitly.